JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 In terms of 2020.2 EAP, users can sign in to TeamCity with a Bitbucket Cloud account.

 To sign in, click the Bitbucket icon above the login form and, after the redirect, enter your VCS credentials.
-If your email is verified in Bitbucket and a user with this email is registered in TeamCity, you will be authenticated as this user.
+If your email is verified in Bitbucket and [in TeamCity](enabling-email-verification.md), you will be authenticated as this user.
 Otherwise, TeamCity will create a new user profile, unless this option is disabled.
 It is also possible to [map existing TeamCity users](#Mapping+users) with Bitbucket Cloud profiles.

 Before enabling this module, you need to configure a [Bitbucket Cloud connection](integrating-teamcity-with-vcs-hosting-services.md) in the Root project's settings.